HassnainKazmi/To-Do-List/README.md

 # To-Do-List
-Developed a responsive and user-friendly to-do list application with features that allow users to add, delete, and categorize their tasks as ongoing or completed.
-The application's design enables users to view all their tasks simultaneously, and it can be utilized across multiple platforms.
+Developed a responsive and user-friendly to-do list  that enable users to efficiently manage their tasks by adding, deleting, and categorizing them as either ongoing or completed.
+The design allows for simultaneous viewing of all tasks, and the application is fully responsive, making it accessible on multiple platforms.

 Technologies Used: JavaScript, Bootstrap5, CSS3, & HTML5